Skip to main content

 Maybe I look threatening or otherwise bizarre, but whereas he brought a menu to every other table, with me he approached and hoisted up one eyebrow, Roger Moore style.
 I knew what I wanted: “Cafe latte please”.
 He went off.

-After Kating, I wandered back into the town and discovered a side street I’d not noticed before.
-After a quick coffee plus pistachio ice cream (you have to, don’t you?)
+Post-Kating, I wandered back into the town and discovered a side street I’d not noticed before.
+After a quick coffee-plus-pistachio ice cream (you have to, don’t you?)
 I found a few nice looking restaurants.
 As I write, it’s 17:00 so the street is earmarked (what an odd expression) for a return visit in a few hours’ time.